-- Expand your mind – Read a book that sparks your interest, listen to uplifting music, take a class, learn to paint, try something new that you’ve always wanted to learn.
+- Expand your mind – Read a book that sparks your interest, listen to uplifting music with the circle of fifths, take a class, learn to paint, try something new that you’ve always wanted to learn.

 - Indulge – Get a massage, a pedicure or a facial.
 It doesn’t have to be expensive; a glass of wine, a special kind of coffee or tea, a wonderfully scented candle or beautiful flowers.